 “There’s so much creativity in the world.
 The specific examples that inspire me,” she pauses to visualize some in her mind.
 “But to take a blank page, with no guidance, no real direction, and create something that inspires for generations.
 That’s awe-inspiring and remarkable.”

 Remarkable, and anything but a blank page, these are accurate ways of describing Allison Mendez’ impressive career to date.

 In her early 30s, Allison is currently leading significant projects including a University of Kansas Health Cancer Center, and Mercy’s dynamic new Ballas Outpatient Center.
-She’s previously designed award winning spaces including a new medical office building for Truman Medical Center, a conceptual concert hall in Lithuania and an illuminated bridgeway for Atlanta, and much, much more.
+She’s previously designed award winning spaces including a new medical office building for University Health, a conceptual concert hall in Lithuania and an illuminated bridgeway for Atlanta, and much, much more.

 It’s indelible architecture complemented by her willingness and ability to lead.
 She’s been an instructor and frequent critic for architecture studios at Washington University in St. Louis, she’s held various roles on CannonDesign’s Women’s Forum, Next Council, Open Hand Studio and Environmental Awareness Week teams.
 She chairs an AIA St. Louis chapter design awards committee and has previously dedicated her time to the AIA Central State Region, AIA National, and projects for St. Louis Habitat for Humanity, and the St. Patrick’s Center.
 This list is just a snapshot of her myriad contributions.